Global anthropogenic temperature

 chemistry-climate model SOCOL.
 They have

 carried out two 46-year long runs.
-The reference run wass
+The reference run wass driven by a widely

-driven by a widely employed forcing set and, for the experiment run, and
+employed forcing set and, for the experiment run, and included additional

-included additional sources of NOx and HOx caused by
+sources of NOx and HOx caused by all considered energetic particles.
+Their

-GCR, SPE, and EEP fluxes on the chemical composition are most pronounced in the
+results show that the effects of the GCR, SPE, and EEP fluxes on the chemical

-polar mesosphere and upper stratosphere; however, they are also detectable and
+however, they are also detectable and statistically significant in the lower

-increase up to 3 % in the troposphere and ozone depletion up to 8 % in the
+ozone depletion up to 8 % in the middle stratosphere.

 The